When You Demand Strength and Sea-Keeping

 PREMISES

-Safehaven Marine operates from two modern factories, an R&D unit of 6,000sqft in Little Island Cork with the main 10,000sqft factory being in Youghal Cork.
+Safehaven Marine operates from two modern factories, an R&D unit of 9,000sqft and main 10,000sqft factory being in Youghal Cork.
 Our premises are approved by the certifying authorities Lloyds and Bureau Veritas.

 Below, factory in Youghal showing the multiple large tooling moulds to manufacture the range of vessels